San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 1hr · 3km · 90m up · 90m down

-Today you'll explore Antigua and its surrounding area by bike, giving you a glimpse into real Guatemala and local life here in the Almolonga Valley.
+Meet your guide this morning before heading out to explore Antigua and its surrounding area by bike, giving you a glimpse into real Guatemala and local life here in the Almolonga Valley.
 Pedal through suburban towns and villages, flanked by volcanoes and forested hills punctuated by ancient churches and ruins.
 Riding to the south, you'll head to the base of Agua Volcano, Antigua's iconic ever-present backdrop.
 Stop in at a macadamia farm in Valhalla and sample local coffee as you head to the west of Antigua towards the site of the country's former colonial capital, Ciudad Vieja.
 The old city met a fateful doom in 1541 when the Agua Volcano triggered a devastating mudslide.
 The city disappeared into the valley between the volcanoes of Agua, Fuego, and Acatenango.
 Return to Antigua for lunch at Rincon Tipico Antigueño, a classic Guatemalan comedor, to feast on some classic local dishes.
 Later, after some downtime, you'll head out for a sunset hike up to the Cerro de la Cruz Viewpoint for the best vista over Antigua, with Agua, Acatenango, and Fuego looming in the distance as an amazing first day of the trip winds down.

 Day 3